inet-framework/inet/doc/src/users-guide/ch-tsn.rst

 When a packet arrives at the input of the :ned:`SimpleIeee8021qFilter`, it first gets classified into one of the filtering and policing submodule paths.
-Then the packet meter measures the packet as part of the packet stream that was seen so far and attaches the result of the measurement.
+Then the packet meter measures the packet as part of the packet stream that has been seen so far and attaches the result of the measurement.
 The result may be as simple as a label on the packet.
 After the metering, the packet filter checks if the packet matches the required conditions and either lets the packet go through or drops it.
-Finally, the packet gate allows the automatic time based or programmatic control of the packet passing through the selected path of the policing module.
+Finally, the packet gate allows for the automatic time based or programmatic control of the packet passing through the selected path of the policing module.
 Packets are never enqueued in the :ned:`SimpleIeee8021qFilter`, they either pass through or get dropped immediately.